 On Friday, January, 3, 2020, United Methodists made national news headlines with the release of the new “Protocol of Reconciliation & Grace Through Separation” by a diverse group of leaders in our denomination.
 These leaders represented very different and significant values and constituencies in our twelve million member global church.
 Some of the news reports you may have read have been accurate, while others have gotten many details wrong.

-The biggest misconception is that decisions have already been made and that a split in the United Methodist Church is a “done deal.”
-In reality, only our General Conference, a representative global gathering of United Methodist clergy and layperson delegates, which meets again in May 2020, can make decisions and speak for The United Methodist Church officially.
-A number of proposals have emerged but until General Conference meets, they are only proposals for consideration.
+The biggest misconception is that decisions have already been made and that a split in the United Methodist Church is a done deal.
+In reality, only our General Conference can make official decisions and speak for The United Methodist Church.
+General Conference is a representative global gathering of United Methodist clergy and layperson delegates, which meets again May 5-15, 2020.
+A number of proposals for splitting The United Methodist Church have been submitted for consideration, but until General Conference meets, they are only proposals for consideration.